 These many outstanding scientists and educators are united by an evolutionary perspective that enriches all their work.

-CMNH’s Hamann-Todd Osteological Collection of modern primate and human skeletons, the largest collection of its kind, is a unique resource.
+The Hamann-Todd Osteological Collection of modern primate and human skeletons, the largest collection of its kind, is a unique resource at the Cleveland Museum of Natural History.

 Research to uncover where we come from is vital to understanding and developing the future of medicine.
 The Institute for the Science of Origins welcomes new partners for this program and invites you to become involved.